Archive of the Mendocino Heritage Artists

-For over fifty years Bill Zacha’s Mendocino Art Center has been the creative heart of California’s North Coast.
+For almost sixty years Bill and Jennie Zacha’s Mendocino Art Center has been the creative heart of California’s North Coast.

 Looking at the Art Center today, who could imagine the neglected property and burned out buildings that Bill Zacha first saw?

 Here’s how it began.

 With experience running the art program at the Presidio in San Francisco, and a brand new teaching credential under his belt, Bill Zacha got a job teaching art at Mendocino High School.
 That job allowed him to buy the Albert Brown House, and move his family to Mendocino.

 Soon the job at the high school included adult art classes that were such a success, “Zacha decided to purchase land for an art school, and chose the Preston property, which contained the fire-destroyed ruins of Mendocino’s most beautiful mansion (used as a set in East of Eden in 1954).

 Providentially, Zacha went to a bingo game one Saturday night and heard two men say they were buying that land on Monday, to start a trailer park.
-On Sunday morning Bill and Jennie drove toward Fort Braff to see the property’s owner, Pete Paoli, at his Highway Market.
+On Sunday morning Bill and Jennie drove toward Fort Bragg to see the property’s owner, Pete Paoli, at his Highway Market.
 “We walked in and I said, ‘Pete, I’ve decided to buy the place.’
 All Pete said was, ‘Good.”
 The price was $5500.
 I asked, ‘How much do you need?’
 He said, ‘Well, $50 would do it.’
 I gave him a check for $50 and he wrote it up on a grocery ticket.
 We still have the grocery ticket.”